 - Watch the boats cruise Casco Bay

-- Admire the iconic ‘Maine Lobsterman’, a bronze statue originally created for the 1939 World’s Fair
+- Admire the iconic ‘Maine Lobsterman’, a bronze statue created for the 1939 World’s Fair

-- Walk along the rocky trail which ends at the Giant’s Stairway
+- Walk along the rocky trail ending at the Giant’s Stairway

 - Cool off and shop the gift store for unique Maine-made souvenirs

 At Land’s End, follow the path that meanders along the coastline to enjoy the stunning views of Casco Bay.
 You may even catch a glimpse of seals, seabirds, and other sea life.